 - Blended Axis – Blend the two Measures to share the same axis by both of them.
 The above scenario creates two bar charts side by side for two measures against the Country.

 - Dual Axis Reports – Bending the measures and placing both measures on the same axis.
-It paces Country as the X-Axis and places Sales and Product Cost Measures on either side of the Y-Axis.
+It paces the Country as the X-Axis and places Sales and Product Cost Measures on either side of the Y-Axis.

 Tableau Reference Lines Tutorial

-The Reference lines are helpful to mark the critical points within the chart or based on the axis, so learn tutorial.
+The Tableau Reference lines are helpful to mark the critical points within the chart or based on the axis, so learn the tutorial.
 For example, we have a bar chart showing the sales by region or product.
 If we add an average reference line to it, it will show each bar’s average point.
 By seeing the lines, we can identify whether the product is underperforming or not.

 Learn Tableau Maps Tutorial

-Nowadays, people extensively use maps to identify places or see information.
+Nowadays, people extensively use maps to identify places or see the information.
 Therefore, it will be wise if we display our data in Maps where the highest Sale, profit, or customer base is with dark color, etc. The best part of this application is using Google maps to represent the spatial data.

 Suppose your data doesn’t have latitude and longitude details but includes the geographic fields with the globe icon, including country, state, province, city, or postal codes.
 It uses that information and automatically generates the latitude and longitude by considering the center points.

 - Basic Maps